developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 This section describes how to use Device Central.
 Device Central works only on [specific devices](../about/#supporteddevices) and requires Bluetooth to be enabled on the device.

-_Note: **Switching between different Android User Accounts** - When using multiple Android accounts on a single device and switching users, the Bluetooth radio can take a few seconds to turn on.
-When launching Device Central during this time, an error can occur indicating that Bluetooth must be turned on and the user is prompted to restart Device Central.
-Instead, the user must wait for the Blueooth radio to turn on (indicated by the Bluetooth icon in the Android status bar) before lauching Device Central._

 ## Pair/Unpair a Peripheral